On Writing Wrapper Libraries

 The need for a wrapper already demonstrates its advantages.
 A wrapper library can give further positive leverage to the project.
 I’d like to visit some of these extra advantages of wrapper libraries.

-• Defining interface of the wrapper can be independent of the wrapped dependency.
+• Defining the interface of the wrapper can be independent of the wrapped dependency.
+This gives you the freedom to design an API that fits your use case, not the constraints of the underlying library.

-• Requesting an additional functionality from wrapper author becomes an option.
+• Requesting additional functionality from the wrapper author becomes an option.
+If the wrapper is shared across teams, it becomes a natural place to collect improvements that benefit everyone.

 A Practical Example